 Are You Ready to Journal With Google Calendar?

-As you can see, using Google Calendar as a journal, diary, or simple tracker is easy to do.
+As you can see, using Google Calendar as a work journal, personal diary, or simple tracker is easy to do.
 For health and fitness or lifetime goals and achievements, it’s terrific.
 Plus, you can even keep track of movies you watch, books you read, friends you meet, or money you spend.